Burn ban begins for City of Emporia

 The Emporia Fire Department has initiated a ban on burning within the City of Emporia until further notice beginning Thursday.

-The decision was announced followed a requested moratorium from the Kansas Department of Health & Environment on open burning in the state.
+The decision was announced followed a requested moratorium from the Kansas Department of Health and Environment on open burning in the state.

-"The smoke produced can exacerbate existing respiratory illness such as COVID-19," according to a written release from the fire department.
+"The smoke produced can exacerbate existing respiratory illness such as COVID-19," according to a written statement from the fire department.
 "In addition, emergency response personnel should be conserved to assist with pandemic situations."

 (0) comments